Sw1ndlers/DecompOutputCleaner/README.md

 ## Description
 A rust project to make decompiled code more readable
+My first actual rust project so the code could use some work

 ## Demonstration